-4. U. T. Austin - Women's Softball Field - Stage Two Grandstand and Related Facilities (Project No. 102-840): Request for Authorization to Increase Total Project Cost; Approval of Preliminary Plans; Authorization to Prepare Final Plans and Specifications; Submission of the Project to the Coordinating Board; Authorization to Advertise for Bids and for the Executive Committee to Award Contracts; and Additional Appropriation Therefor.--
+4. U. T. Austin - Women's Softball Field - Stage Two Grandstand and Related Facilities (Project No. 102-840): Authorization to Increase Total Project Cost; Approval of Preliminary Plans; Authorization to Prepare Final Plans and Specifications for Stage Two; Submission of the Stage Two Project to the Coordinating Board; Authorization to Advertise for Bids and for the Executive Committee to Award Contracts; and Additional Appropriation Therefor.--Following a brief overview by President Berdahl, the preliminary plans and specifications for the Women's Softball Field project at The University of Texas at Austin were presented to the Facilities Planning and Construction Committee by Mr. Richard Keeler, representing the Project Architect/Engineer, Marmon Mok, San Antonio, Texas.